dilipanugu/Redlock-Scripts/README.md

 # RedLock_Account_Onboarding

-This script automates the process of on boarding AWS Enterprise Hosting accounts to Redlock.
+This script automates the process of on boarding AWS EH accounts to Redlock.
 This script is hosted on AWS Lambda and will be run on schedule (12:00 AM EST/Everyday)

 ## Logic